JGCRI/gcam-doc/supply_land.md

 * Variable costs create price floors
 * Variable costs should be based on technology data.
 They should not be used as calibration parameters to adjust profits.
-* Variable costs should not include value-added categories of land, return to capital, and owner-wages.
+* Variable costs should not include land costs, value-added categories of land, return to capital, and owner-wages.

 ## Equations
-The equations that determine food, feed, and forest supply are described here.

-#### Variable #1

-{Insert equations used to calculate variable #1}

-See `method name` in [code_file.cpp](link to code on GitHub).
+To be completed...

 ## Policy options
-This section summarizes some of the energy-based policy options available in GCAM.

-### Policy type #1

-{Insert paragraph describing a type of policy for this sector.
-Include links to xml input files on GitHub and/or the policies.html or policies_examples.html pages}
+To be completed...

 ## Insights and intuition

-### Paper/Topic #1

-{One paragraph summary of a key insight from one or more papers}
+To be completed...

 ## IAMC Reference Card